Version: 19.0.2 | Published: 23 Jan 2026 | Updated: 33 days ago

 Usage

-Data Use Limitations:
+Data Use Limitation:

 Data Use Requirements:

-Resource Creators:
+Resource Creator:

 NHS Digital